 - Suspension of prior authorization requirements when a member transfers to a new provider

 - Extension of timely filing deadlines for claims during the COVID-19 public health emergency period for Medicare Advantage, Medicaid, and Individual and Group Market health plans

 - Implementation of provisional credentialing to make it easier for out-of-network care providers who are licensed independent practitioners to participate in one or more of our networks

 Providers should go to www.UHCprovider.com for specifics on UnitedHealthcare policies and guidelines.

-Learn more about UnitedHealthcare's response to COVID-19Opens a new window.
+Learn more about UnitedHealthcare's response to COVID-19Opens in a new tab.

 About UnitedHealth Group

 UnitedHealth Group (NYSE: UNH) is a diversified health care company dedicated to helping people live healthier lives and helping to make the health system work better for everyone.
 UnitedHealth Group offers a broad spectrum of products and services through two distinct platforms: UnitedHealthcare, which provides health care coverage and benefits services; and Optum, which provides information and technology-enabled health services.
 For more information, visit UnitedHealth Group at www.unitedhealthgroup.com or follow @UnitedHealthGrp on Twitter.